Why We Don’t Call our Clients “Users”

 So there’s no social pressure on the developer to go the extra mile, to reduce friction, to make sure the task gets completed in the most efficient and pleasant way possible.
 When a developer builds software for a user, you get software built for a user.
 Humans rarely like this kind of software.

 Humans hate this kind of software precisely because it’s not designed for them.
 It’s a subtle point with staggering consequences.
 A person simply is not a user.
 You are vibrant, have feelings, are guided by them.
 You get impatient.
 You smile.
 You frown.
 You have a million ways of letting people know whether you’re happy or angry.
 A good support and development staff will remember these signals and get better at interpreting them over time.
-And the surest way to guarantee that is to use realnames.
+And the surest way to guarantee that is to use real names.

 A Rose by Any Other Name Would Smell as Sweet

-That’s why ISP uses names when we design our system.
+That’s why ISP uses names when we design our campaign software.
 Because the moment we do, a world of social pressures in an imaginary landscape emerges where we begin to envision your smile or frown.
 When we use your name, we have a better sense of what will make you happy or frustrated.
 We literally imagine you sitting in front of a desk for hours, plugging away at your work.
 We know you have kids to pick up from school, we know their names.
 We know you have fundraisers, campaign managers, and candidates who need reports.
 We know their names.
 We know the kind of pressure they put on you to hurry or to produce a different report type.
 We know you’re dreaming of getting out of the office and home to your family.
 We know you want to finish reports faster to take on more business, so you can buy a house.
 We know how happy you’ll be when you can.

 Software is Built to Help HUMANS